roserizzet/Upsider001-RosePrown-/Explanation.md

      - Apache Airflow Pipelines:
        - Schedule daily pipelines to fetch and update loan data.
        - Generate reports on loan performance, default rates, and investor returns.
-- _Note: connections involving authentication, risk assessment, SQL operations, and Apache Airflow Pipelines are in straight arrows.
-Connections involving the backend processes (backend) and reports are in dotted arrows_

 ```mermaid